 Slated as an "Urban Village", this trendy new development of 900,000 square feet spans between Montgomery Plaza and the Cultural District.
 The development was designed by Good Fulton & Farrell of Dallas.
 Most of the project is constructed on the former site of the Acme Brick Headquarters.
-Before redevelopment, most of this area consisted of run down industrial buildings and some old automobile dealerships.
+Before redevelopment, this area consisted of run down industrial buildings and some old automobile dealerships.
 Although primarily situated on the south side of West 7th Street, a few parcels are on the north side.
-These parcels have been developed with free-standing buildings for In-N-Out Burger, Sovereign Bank, and a retail structure.
+These parcels have been developed with free-standing buildings.
 The development is mixed use, featuring an office building, ground floor retail with apartments above, and parking garages.